To go directly to the holidays database

 ); autonomous§/self-governing territories (such as Faroe Islands, Greenland

-); and territories that are no longer automous (Hong Kong, Macau).
+); and territories that are no longer autonomous (Hong Kong, Macau).

 §so the Azores and Madeira are included in our tally, whereas the Canary Islands are not.